How to get started with your preferred CI/CD integration. Learn how to set it up for the first time and how to get help.Documentation Index

 - List the available VMs and images.

-- Create an SSH-enabled VM config for your workflow with the API.
+- Create a VM config for your workflow with the CLI.

 - Complete the CI/CD integration setup as per its instructions.

-- users with basic Orka knowledge and basic or advanced knowledge about their preferred CI/CD provider
+- Basic Orka knowledge and basic or advanced knowledge about your preferred CI/CD provider

 - Make sure you can access the account for your cluster in the MacStadium Customer Portal.
 See Cluster Access Management: Overview.